nkh-lab/logger/README.md

 # logger
 To trace and debug a source code.

-# Headeronly library
+# Header only library
-In this case next variable should be define:
+In this case next variable should be defined:
 ```
 std::mutex nlab::logger::gCoutMutex;
 ```